 You can use Recurly’s Monthly Recurring Revenue reports to identify trends before mapping out an optimization strategy.
 Remember that the less MRR you lose monthly, the less you have to make up for it.

 Learn More: How to Calculate MRR

 You can’t only rely on expanding your MRR to fix your churn issues; try digging deeper into the main reasons your subscribers are canceling.

-Conduct regular surveys to current subscribers to measure their satisfaction and feedback from churned customers to get the insight foundations for optimization.
 Check out our article on the 7 Strategies to Reduce Customer Churn to learn more.